 Hunting is by reservation only and each participant must check in and out on the date reserved.

-All hunting is from shooting houses located on wildlife openings.
+All hunting must be done from the shooting houses provided on wildlife openings.

-Participants in these hunts may bring a nonhunting partner to assist with the activities.
+Participants may bring a non-hunting partner to assist them.

 If you possess an Alabama physically disabled resident hunting license or an Alabama disabled military veteran's appreciation hunting license, you will not be required to have the Physicians portion of the application filled out, however you must provide a copy of the license with your application.

 If you are exempt from requiring a hunting license you must have the application filled out completely, including the Physician's Certification and attach a copy of proof of age and residency, such as your driver's license.